Skip to main content

 Conclusion

-You have now deployed a single-container application with images from a remote registry, across four sites using label-matching for placement.
+You have now deployed a single-container application with images from a remote registry.